Skip to content

 • The query object has been removed and is replaced by useSearchParams()

-• router.events is not currently supported.
+• router.events has been replaced.
 See below.

 View the full migration guide.